meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

-# Ablation Update: GRPO vs. G²RPO
+# Ablation Update: GRPO vs. G²RPO vs. FS-G²RPO
 ## Context

 This is not a full reproduction of OpenVLThinkerV2.